-New Year’s Resolutions, Time to Make the Change
+New Year’s Resolution List: Time to Make the Change

-Well, it’s the first of February, and odds are that any awesome goals for change we made for ourselves a month ago have already slid off our awareness behind the bad habits we said we wanted to kick this year.
+We’ve all created that New Year’s Resolution List every year, but did we actually tick any boxes on it?
+Well, it’s the first of February… Odds are that any awesome goals we made for ourselves a month ago have already slid off behind the bad habits we said we wanted to get rid of this year.
 Hand me that bag of Dorito’s will ya?
 BoJack Horseman is on.

 But, hang on!
 The Chinese New Year is upon us!
 Maybe we can reboot and get back on track.

 What’s going on with the mental pushback we get from our lazy egos that make us sit on the couch, instead of going for a walk; grabbing a quick bite instead of cooking a nourishing meal; mindlessly scrolling social instead of reading actual books; or going to the soul-sucking job instead of getting a new one?

 It’s time to put all these bad habits behind, and start creating a new year’s resolution list.
 We have some tips for you:

 1. Realize That “Slow and Steady” is the Hard Way

 Pick up James Fell’s new book called, “The Holy Sh!t Moment: How Lasting Change Can Happen In An Instant”.
 In it, he describes the phenomenon of the eureka moment, in which a flash of insight can create a more powerful, longer-lasting, and ultimately more impactful life change.

 He argues that you can seed your mind to harvest these moments and reap the rewards of being gung-ho for your desired life change, instead of grudgingly going about instilling habits.
 His anecdotal case studies are backed up by real science and, of course, his own direct experience.
 (And occasionally bawdy humor.)